-Here's the way every Tattoo Fixers episode plays out: A person walks into a makeshift tattoo studio.
-They have a terrible tattoo.
+Here's the way every Tattoo Fixers episode plays out.
+A person walks into a makeshift tattoo studio.
+They have a crap tattoo.
 It's probably a cock on a leg, or a stick-and-poke outline of Jim Carrey's face.
-The sort of ink you get in a backstreet parlor in Myrtle Beach or on a DIY punk mate's sofa.
+The sort of ink you get in a backstreet parlour in Magaluf or on a DIY punk mate's sofa.
 The one saving grace is that they're usually small.
 They can usually can be covered up with a shirt or socks.
 However, this person wants it hidden permanently.
 They want a free cover-up.

 If you haven't watched Tattoo Fixers before, you're missing out.
 It's a show that reaches the dizzying highs and delightfully predictable lows of Don't Tell the Bride or Come Dine with Me.
 It's one of the best shows on British TV.